KristinaTalalaievska/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Your 5-10 question survey:
 ```
- 1. On a scale of 1 to 5, How satisfied are you with your experience working at our company?
+ 1. On a scale of 1 to 5, how satisfied are you with your experience working at our company?
  2. How happy are you with your current role?
 (Scale of 1-5)
  3. What parts of your job are you unhappy with ?(Open-ended)
  4. What changes would you suggest to make things better here?
 (Open-ended)